RIFTS-UNH/RIFTS-Hardware/docs/index.md

 - **Stephen Horn, University of New Hampshire** — Senior member of the RIFTS research team whose technical expertise and assistance contributed to the development and integration of the project hardware.

-- **Dr. Frank Lind, MIT Haystack Observatory** — RF Interface Board reference design and technical support for the RIFTS hardware platform.
+- **Dr. Frank Lind, MIT Haystack Observatory** — RF Interface Board design and technical support for the RIFTS hardware platform.

-- **Henry W. Ott** — author of *Electromagnetic Compatibility Engineering*, whose text was an invaluable reference throughout these projects, particularly Chapter 6 on shielding.
+- **Henry W. Ott** — author of *Electromagnetic Compatibility Engineering*, whose text was an invaluable reference throughout this project, particularly Chapter 6 on shielding.

 Manufacturer and hardware vendor credits (AMD Xilinx, SparkFun Electronics, Aaronia, Protocase, and others) are listed on each individual hardware page.